-Unless you are considered to be a share trader, you cannot claim a deduction for the cost of acquiring shares - for example, expenses for brokerage and stamp duty.
+Unless you are carrying on a business of share trading, you cannot claim a deduction for the cost of acquiring shares (for example, expenses for brokerage and stamp duty).
 These will form part of the cost base for CGT purposes when you dispose of the shares.
-For more information, see the Personal investors guide to capital gains tax 2010.
+Unless you are carrying on a business of share trading, you cannot claim a deduction for a loss on the disposal of shares.
+The loss is a capital loss for CGT purposes.
+For more information, see the Personal investors guide to capital gains tax 2012.